 competence of the internal auditors who will be providing such

+assistance.
 In determining the nature and extent of work that may be assigned to

 internal auditors and the nature, timing and extent of direction,